sujeevraja/stochastic-flight-scheduler/README.md

 ## Stochastic Flight Scheduler

-This repository contains Java code to solve a 2-stage stochastic model related to flight planning.
-The model is a 2-stage stochastic model where the first stage reschedules flights to adjust slacks.
-The second stage minimizes excess delay over the OTP limit after offsetting primary delays using the first stage rescheduling.
+This repository contains data and code used to run experiments for results in the [paper](https://arxiv.org/abs/2001.08548) on using stochastic programming to adjust flight schedules to minimize propagated delays.
+The crux of the code solves a 2-stage stochastic model where the first stage reschedules flights to adjust slacks in connection time.
+The second stage minimizes excess delay after offsetting primary delays using the first stage rescheduling.
+The code requires CPLEX to run.

+## License

+License for code in this repo is the MIT license (see LICENSE file in the repo).
+However, it relies on CPLEX and Java libraries like commons-math.
+So, their licenses have to be checked before using code sections that use these libraries.
+Code sections with external dependencies are:

+- Data input/output (XML, YAML libs)
+- Solving models to get solutions, dual values (CPLEX)
+- Generating random delays from a specific distribution (commons-math)

 ## Features

 Given a flight schedule XML file, this solver can be used to:

-- generate random second-stage scenarios and probabilities.
+- Generate random second-stage scenarios and probabilities.
-- run the 2-stage model with Benders and generated scenarios to find an optimal reschedule plan.
+- Run the 2-stage model with Benders and generated scenarios to find an optimal re-schedule plan.
-- solve the second stage models sequentially or in parallel.
+- Solve the second stage models sequentially or in parallel.
 - Use full enumeration or column generation with labeling to solve the second stage problems.
-- solve the same problem using a naive MIP that uses expected values of primary delays.
+- Solve the same problem using a naive MIP that uses expected values of primary delays.
-- compare performance of the all models and original schedule with new random delay scenarios.
+- Compare performance of the all models and original schedule with new random delay scenarios.
-- run batch runs to compare model quality/performance by varying parameters.
+- Run batch runs to compare model quality/performance by varying parameters.

-## Dependencies

-- CPLEX
-- Gradle (installation optional)
-- commons math3 3.6.1 (for probability distributions, obtained by Gradle)
-- commons CLI 1.4 (for Java CLI argument parsing, obtained by Gradle)
-- log4j 2.10.0 (for logging, obtained by Gradle)
-- snakeyaml 1.23 (for YAML file writing, obtained by Gradle)
-- Python3 (only to run the batch runner script _batch_runner.py_)

 ## Usage

-Clone the repository.
-Create a file named _gradle.properties_ in the root folder.
-Add the following two lines to the file:
+Create a file named _gradle.properties_ in the repo folder.
+Add the following two lines to the
+file:

 ```
 cplexJarPath=/file/path/to/cplex/jar